zowe/docs-site/docs/user-guide/address-security-requirements.md

 | FACILITY | `IRR.RUSERMAP`              | READ   | **Optional** To allow Zowe to [map an X.509 client certificate to a z/OS identity](./configure-zos-system.md#configure-main-zowe-server-to-use-client-certificate-identity-mapping).                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            |
 | FACILITY | `IRR.IDIDMAP.QUERY`         | READ   | **Optional** To allow Zowe to [map an ditributed identity to a z/OS identity](./configure-zos-system.md#configure-main-zowe-server-to-use-distributed-identity-mapping).                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        |
 | FACILITY | `IRR.RAUDITX`               | READ   | **Optional** To allow API Mediation Layer to issue [SMF 83 records](./api-mediation/api-mediation-smf) about activity of Personal Access Tokens.
 For more information about configuring https://docs.zowe.org/stable/user-guide/systemrequirements-zos#multi-factor-authentication-mfa
-### ZWESIUSR

-This is a started task ID used to run the PROCLIB `ZWESISTC` that launches the [cross memory server](./configure-xmem-server.md) (also known as ZIS).
-It must have a valid OMVS segment.

-### ZWEADMIN

-This is a group that `ZWESVUSR` and `ZWESIUSR` should belong to.
-It must have a valid OMVS segment.

-### zowe_user

-If z/OSMF is used for authentication and serving REST APIs for Zowe CLI and Zowe Explorer users, the TSO user ID for end users must belong to one or both of the groups `IZUUSER` or `IZUADMIN`.